ilwan07/DiaryTrove/DEPLOYMENT.md

 By replacing (without the square brackets) `[your username]` by the username of the user which will run the webapp on your server, and eventually replace the `WorkingDirectory` and `ExecStart` paths if you did not clone the project in your home directory.

-Now, enable and start the socket with `sudo systemctl enable --now shortview.socket`.
+Now, enable and start the socket with `sudo systemctl enable --now diarytrove.socket`.

-If you make any change to the config afterward, run `sudo systemctl daemon-reload` then `sudo systemctl restart shortview` for the changes to take effect.
+If you make any change to the config afterward, run `sudo systemctl daemon-reload` then `sudo systemctl restart diarytrove` for the changes to take effect.

 ## Deploy with Nginx

-Now, create the Nginx config for this project with `sudo nano /etc/nginx/sites-available/shortview` and put this in the file:
+Now, create the Nginx config for this project with `sudo nano /etc/nginx/sites-available/diarytrove` and put this in the file:

 ```nginx
 server {